-- buyer surplus (TSO demand), and if applicable - seller surplus (BSP bids), and if applicable - congestion income.
+- consumer surplus (TSO demand), and if applicable - producer surplus (BSP bids), and if applicable - congestion income.

-The forecasted market value of CZC for the exchange of energy is based on reference days where the SDAC spot price difference per bidding zone border is the estimation of the forecasted market value..
-The components mentioned above (seller surplus, buyer surplus, and congestion income) can then be calculated ex-post in the optimisation.
+The forecasted market value of CZC for the exchange of energy is based on reference day(s) as described in Section 7.2.2.
+These reference day(s) may be used to forecast e.g. the SDAC spot price differences or directly the SDAC bids or bid functions.
+The components mentioned above (producer surplus, consumer surplus, and congestion income) can then be calculated ex-post in the optimization.

-The actual market value for the exchange of balancing capacity or sharing of reserves is described in Section 4.2 and can be derived directly based on
+The forecasted market value of CZC for the exchange of balancing capacity or sharing of reserves is based on reference day(s) as described in Section 7.2.1 and can be based on:

-- actual bids of standard balancing capacity submitted to the procurement optimisation function of the balancing capacity cooperation - the balancing capacity demand of each TSO of the balancing capacity cooperation - the domain of total available CZC.
+- forecasted bids of standard balancing capacity that are submitted to the procurement optimization function of the balancing capacity cooperation - the forecasted balancing capacity demand of each TSO of the balancing capacity cooperation - the domain of total available CZC.